-The UN SDGs are impact goals that also provide recognition to the institution/ project that links their achievements with such a Policy Agenda.
-As such, several impact measurements were developed to rank institutions regarding the SDGs, as Times Higher Education (THE) Impact Rankings in regards to universities.
+The UN SDGs impact goals also provide recognition to the institution/ project that links their achievements with such a Policy Agenda.
+As such, several impact measurements were developed to rank institutions regarding their contribution to SDGs, as Times Higher Education (THE) Impact Rankings in regards to universities.
 Here, impact on society is based on the institutions' success in delivering the United Nations' Sustainable Development Goals.
-While impact rankings can provide interesting insights, they can also result as bias analysis on impact assessment.
-On this regards, the 2018 MIT Sloan article The Right Way to Support the Sustainable Development Goals - A company's support of the SDGs is not necessarily a proxy for doing good acknowledge challenges related to the use of SDGs by companies, concerns that can be easily transferable to R&I institutional.
+While impact rankings can provide interesting insights, they can also result in biased analysis on impact assessment.
+For that regards, the 2018 MIT Sloan article The Right Way to Support the Sustainable Development Goals - A company's support of the SDGs is not necessarily a proxy for doing good acknowledge challenges related to the use of SDGs by companies, concerns that can be easily transferable to R&I institutions.